 Lastly, a very brief tangent about Girl Scout cookies…which seems random until you realize Dave’s adorable daughter is currently selling them and anyone who’s a cookie fan can scoop up a few boxes through her order page!

-5:59 to 17:45: Getting back to the test, we take a look at what’s new in the world of LSAC, focusing on three main updates:
+5:59 – Getting back to the test, we take a look at what’s new in the world of LSAC, focusing on three main updates:

-17:46 to 23:57: The notion of school selection is first introduced, along with Jon lavishing Dave with some well-earned praise for the blog post that largely serves as the genesis of this particular episode.
-If you haven’t read that article, and then looked through the near-endless series of comments and Dave’s replies, take a moment to do so when you get a chance.
-It’s jam-packed with helpful information.
+17:46 – They introduce the notion of school selection, along with Jon lavishing Dave with praise for the blog that serves as the genesis of this episode.
+Read that article and look through the near-endless series of comments and Dave’s replies!
+It’s full to the brim with helpful information.

-23:58 to 28:15: A whole host of analytic tools—basically places to find tons of detailed information about law schools to allow for more objective comparisons—are outlined, beginning with methods to see school stats such as LSAT and GPA medians, graduate employment statistics, total cost, and more.
+23:58 – A whole host of analytic tools—basically places to find tons of detailed information about law schools to allow for more objective comparisons—are outlined, beginning with methods to see school stats such as LSAT and GPA medians, graduate employment statistics, total cost, and more.

 The three Dave discusses are:

-28:16 to 32:48: School rankings also play a crucial, albeit controversial, role in the decision process, so next we look at two main sources for checking school rank:
+28:16 – School rankings also play a crucial, albeit controversial, role in the decision process, so next we look at two main sources for checking school rank:

-32:49 to 35:57: It’s impossible to ignore overall cost (tuition as well as cost of living) and loan repayment when choosing a school, so the third toolkit discussed and provided is a pair of debt calculators to see what that repayment could look like:
+32:49 – It’s impossible to ignore overall cost (tuition & cost of living) and loan repayment when choosing a school.
+So, the third toolkit is a pair of debt calculators to see what that repayment could look like:

-1:10:46 to 1:27:27: Scenario 3: Submitted by an applicant’s parent.
+1:10:46 – Scenario 3.
+Submitted by an applicant’s parent.
 Miami (full price) vs Loyola (full price) vs Capital University (full scholarship; a regional non-ranked school close to the applicant’s home), with no strong desire for big law.

-1:27:28 to 1:36:45: Scenario 4: Tennessee (ranked #65; full scholarship plus a stipend and healthcare) vs Emory (#22; full price), with zero debt currently and a plan to remain in the southeast after graduating.
+1:27:28 – Scenario 4.
+Tennessee (ranked #65; full scholarship plus a stipend and healthcare) vs Emory (#22; full price), with zero debt currently and a plan to remain in the southeast after graduating.

-1:48:20 to 1:57:40: Jon and Dave close out the conversation with a brief look at negotiations, both for potential admission and for more scholarship money.
+1:48:20 – Jon and Dave close out the conversation with a brief look at negotiations.
+Specifically, they discuss potential admission and more scholarship money.

-1:57:41 to 1:58:35: A big thanks for listening!
+1:57:41 – A big thanks for listening!
 Be sure to subscribe, leave us a rating, and send us any questions or topics you’d like us to cover: email@example.com.